III A Man

 subject to chances.
 Achievements of later born stand in alternatively open and equivalent time.

-b2,12) Overall freedom is the sum of singular freedoms, their combinations and interactions.
+b2,12) Overall freedom is the sum of singular freedoms, their combination and interaction.

-b3,1) Singular freedoms of several persons, acting in the same direction, often in association, eg
+b3,1) Singular freedoms of several persons, acting in association in the same direction, eg assist, over-

 b3,2) Singular freedoms of several persons, not in interaction, coexist with each other.

-b3,3) Singular freedoms of several persons, acting in opposite directions, often with bundled forces,
+b3,3) Singular freedoms of several persons, acting in conflict in opposite direction, eg level, compete,

-munity of people, while observing obligations, rights, limits and reconciliation of conflicts.
+munity of people, while observing obligations, rights, weights, limits and reconciliation of conflicts.

 5b5) Limits of freedoms are natural or man made physical restrictions or sanction enforced guidelines of